 Drink plenty of fluids.
 Fluids lubricate food waste so that it passes more easily through the digestive tract.
-Water is best, but other beverages that are at least 90 percent water are good choices as well.
+Water is best, but other beverages that are at least 90% water are good choices as well.

 Talk with your doctor before taking over-the-counter antacids.
 This is important because antacids can interact with many different prescription drugs.
 Furthermore, some antacids can cause constipation or diarrhea, which may further complicate other side effects you may be experiencing.

-Throughout your treatment you doctor will take small samples of your blood.
-One thing he or she is checking is your level of white blood cells.
+Throughout your treatment you doctor will take small samples of your blood to check you level of white blood cells.
 Many types of chemotherapy can cause low white blood cell counts, called neutropenia.
 Without enough white blood cells, your body may not be able to fight infection.
 If your doctor tells you that your white blood cell count is low, take these actions to stay healthy.

 Avoid crowds or people with colds.